 - Continued use even if the drug is causing serious social and professional problems

-What Cocaine and Crack Addiction Treatment is Like
+What Cocaine & Crack Addiction Treatment is Like

 You have a few options when it comes to cocaine addiction treatment.
 While a medical detox program isn’t always necessary for those going through cocaine withdrawal, it can help with uncomfortable symptoms.
 These may include anxiety, fatigue, depression, and even seizures.
 Medical professionals can ease these symptoms to make it easier to avoid withdrawal.
 Moreover, you’ll receive round-the-clock care and accountability.